annie-are-you-ok/www.annieboskova.co.uk/content/blog/FTSE-Market-data-cleansing/index.md

   - FTSA
   - Pandas
   - NumPy
-  - Data Cleansing
+  - Data Cleaning
   - Assignment
 ---
 The Financial Times Stock Exchange 100 (FTSE 100) Index data is a share index of the 100 companies listed on the London Stock Exchange with the highest market capitalisation.
+<!-- **WHY? more context on why I did this** -->
+The purpose of this assignment was to practise data cleaning with a large dataset and put into practice what I had learnt.

-Before we were able to perform any data analysis, some data cleansing was required which was the focus of this project.
-What do I mean by data cleansing?
+Before we were able to perform any data analysis, some data cleaning was required which was the focus of this project.
+What do I mean by data cleaning?
 That is the removal of missing or incorrect values, and superfluous data.
 Transforming some of the data involved changing data types which allowed me to utilise arithmetic operators to create new columns within the data set before analysis took place.

-<!-- **WHY? more context on why I did this** -->

-### Data Cleansing
+### Data cleaning

-To begin data cleansing, I first had to import Pandas, this is because I was working with a dataframe.
+To begin data cleaning, I first had to import Pandas, this is because I was working with a dataframe.
 By calling the **.read_csv()** function, I was able to import (or ‘read’) the CSV file into a dataframe and take a look at the dataset.
 Calling the **.head()** method on the dataframe allowed me to print out the first 5 rows so that I could get an idea of what the dataset looks like:
 ![screen reader text](screenshot-1.png "screenshot-1")

 I then called **.info()** to look at the data types and amount of non-null values in the dataframe: